kuiperzone/PupNet-Deploy/README.md

 ### Another Applications of Mine ###

-[AvantGarde](https://github.com/kuiperzone/AvantGarde) is a cross-platform XAML previewer for the C# Avalonia Framework.
-It was the first Avalonia preview solution for Linux.
+[AvantGarde](https://github.com/kuiperzone/AvantGarde) is a cross-platform XAML previewer for the C# Avalonia Framework, and the first and primary previewer for Linux.

 <p style="text-align:left;">
     <a href="https://github.com/kuiperzone/AvantGarde">